sunfounder/pidog/docs/source/python/python_start/enable_i2c_spi.rst

 .. _i2c_spi_config:

-5. Enable I2C, SPI Interface
+6. Check I2C and SPI Interface
 ========================================

-Here we are using the Raspberry Pi's I2C and Camera interfaces, but by default they are disabled, so we need to enable them first.
+We will be using Raspberry Pi's I2C and SPI interfaces.
+These interfaces should have been enabled when installing the ``robot-hat`` module earlier.
+To ensure everything is in order, let's check if they are indeed enabled.

 #.
 Input the following command: